To conduct a comparative analysis between two data providers we need to validate several parameters.

 Example: evolution of the content of a product class following the marketing of new products.

-I draw your attention to the fact that an aggregate at OpenHealth can have the same name at another data provider, but this does not imply that its composition is identical.
+I draw your attention to the fact that an aggregate at OpenHealth, may have the same name at another data provider, but this does not imply that its composition is identical.

 2. The data source

-order to be able to make the comparison between aggregates, other criteria are taken into account, in particular the data source: Pharmacy, Parapharmacy, etc ...
+To be able to make the comparison between aggregates other criteria come into play, including the data source: Pharmacy, Parapharmacy, etc ...

-It is not the same to look at the sales data of mouthwash type products in PHARMACY and PARAPHARMACY, see in CONSOLIDATED (PHARMACY + PARAPHARMACY)
+It is not the same to look at sales data for mouthwash type products in PHARMACY and PARAPHARMACY, see CONSOLIDATED (PHARMACY + PARAPHARMACY)

-Likewise the geographical territory is very important, at OpenHealth we have Metropolitan France, but also Corsica, Monaco, DROM-COM , international data (Germany, Switzerland, Italy, Portugal, etc)
+Also the geographical territory is very important, at OpenHealth we have Metropolitan France, but also Corsica, Monaco, the DROM-COM, international data (Germany, Switzerland, Italy, Portugal, etc)

-And you will agree that looking at the market for solar products in the month of December in Metropolitan France compared to data from Réunion is not the same thing.
+And you will agree that looking at the market for solar products in December in Metropolitan France compared to data from Reunion Island, is not the same.

 4. The time period

-The time period is one of the parameters of the analysis, we must compare 2 identical periods.
-This makes it possible to erase the effect of seasonality, or the presence of a one-off atypism which can result in a social movement, for example the impact of the yellow vests which has had numerous economic impacts.
+The time period is one of the parameters of the analysis, we need to compare 2 identical periods.
+This allows us to erase the effect of seasonality, or the presence of a one-off atypicality that can be translated by a social movement, for example the impact of the yellow waistcoats which had many economic impacts.

 5. Indicators and calculation method

-To complete the analysis we need to compare indicators, and for that to know the associated calculation method.
+To complete the analysis we need to compare indicators, and to do this we need to know the associated method of calculation.

 At OpenHealth, the calculation method for sales values:

-It is not the same thing as calculating the sales values from a reference price, and this method allows us to know the price disparity by product, in particular via the sheet: Price Dispersion
+This is not the same as calculating value sales from a reference price, and this method allows us to see the price disparity by product, particularly via the sheet: Price Dispersion

-5. THE LAG: The dates of the first sales and the date of registration
+5. THE LAG: First sale dates and registration date

-Finally, OpenHealth is able to provide for each of the GTINs within an aggregate, the date of the first sale as well as the date of registration of the GTIN in our repository.
-This is a very differentiating point, because we are able to intercept the sales data of a product even before it is created in our repository.
-These sales are then recorded and then once the product has been created, they are linked to its product throughout the history.
+Finally OpenHealth is able to provide for each of the GTINs within an aggregate, the date of 1st sale as well as the date the GTIN was listed in our repository.
+This is a very differentiating point, as we are able to intercept the sales data of a product even before it is created in our repository.
+These sales are then recorded and then once the product is created, they are attached to its product throughout the history.

-These two dates are very important to determine the lag between the moment when we intercept the first sales data of a product and the date of creation of the product in our repository.
+These two dates are very important in determining the lag between when we first intercept a product's sales data and when the product is created in our repository.

-The difference between these two dates allows us to determine and measure the lag, and thus deduce the period of validity of the data.
+The difference between these two dates allows us to determine and measure the lag, and thus deduce the validity period of the data.